Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 recommendation is to use a refund transaction whenever possible.
 For more

-information, see Processing a Refund.
+information, see Refund.

 Follow these steps to process a stand-alone credit: